U.S. sets China trade deal terms, sources say, but Beijing mum

 Chinese officials and trade experts have warned that another exchange of tariffs could torpedo the trade negotiations and further escalate the dispute.
 Some experts say it’s possible that talks may be suspended altogether until after the U.S. presidential election in November 2020.

-Reporting by Jeff Mason, Andrea Shalal, David Lawder in Washington, Cate Cadell, Dominique Patton and Tony Munroe in Beijing, Winni Zhou and Andrew Galbraith in Shanghai; Writing by Heather Timmons and Se Young Lee; Editing by Matthew Lewis, Sonya Hepinstall, Sam Holmes, Lincoln Feast and Gerry Doyle.
+Reporting by Jeff Mason, Andrea Shalal, David Lawder in Washington; Cate Cadell, Dominique Patton and Tony Munroe in Beijing; Winni Zhou and Andrew Galbraith in Shanghai; writing by Heather Timmons and Se Young Lee; editing by Matthew Lewis, Sonya Hepinstall, Sam Holmes, Lincoln Feast, Gerry Doyle and Larry King.